Overview

 Conformity Assessment

-Hence, even if there is no such standard for the new product, the customs inspectors will try to fit the product into a previously existing standards category, a process commonly called “standard creation at port.”
-The EOS often tries to apply the same standards to products that seem to be “historically” common in nature.
-Inspection and testing of imported goods will differ according to the nature of the consignment.
-Agricultural products, for example, are sent to special agricultural authorities in the Ministry of Agriculture for detailed chemical inspection.
-Industrial and manufactured commodities may be directed for control at the Ministry of Trade and Industry.
-Some medical products, for example, will be directed to the Ministry of Health, EOS and other accredited laboratories.
+If there is no standard for a new product, customs inspectors will attempt to fit the product into an existing standards category, a process commonly called “standard creation at port.”
+The EOS often tries to apply the same standards to products that seem to be historically common in nature.
+For example, the inspection and testing of imported goods in Egypt vary depending on the nature of the consignment.

 Inspection of all imported chemicals or “white powder” materials is directed by the General Organization for Export and Import Control (GOEIC) to authorized laboratories.
 Certificates of analysis performed previously to demonstrate compliance of previous shipments will not be considered.